 Company Ownership and Profit Sharing

 When employees can experience the rewards of business profitability, this can be a powerful incentive for them to hustle at work.
 Therefore, adding a company stock ownership or profit sharing program can be a big benefit.

 Retirement Savings Plans

 With thousands of Baby Boomers leaving the workforce daily, the need for strong retirement savings plans is high on the list of priorities for many employees.
 This is also true for those who are in their 30s and 40s, as they will be busy earning as much money as possible to boost retirement plans.
 Companies can set up an automatic retirement savings plan and match 50 cents on every dollar that employees contribute to help boost retirement savings.

 Training and Development

 The learning and professional development market has exploded since the evolution of online and remote classes.
 In addition, there are still many working adults who are reinventing themselves as a result of the recession which took away many jobs.
 Having a program that provides on-the-job training at no cost to employees can be a major boost to employee engagement and productivity.
-Make sure that there are many ways for employees to learn both on and off the job, such as support for college tuition, industry certifications, and community events.
+Make sure that there are many ways for employees to learn both on and off the job, such as support for college tuition, industry certifications and community events.

-Flexible Scheduling and Remote Work Arrangements
+Flexible Scheduling, Remote Work Arrangements

-Mentorship, Coaching, and Advanced Business Skill Building
+Mentorship and Advanced Skill Building

 A company that wants to inspire its workforce understands the need to transfer skills and knowledge from one generation to the next.
 Create a legacy learning and coaching program that matches seasoned leaders up with mid-level employees who will be ready to take that next step in their careers.
 Mentors can boost morale and they can also give the business an edge by deepening the core values that the company has developed.
 Set up mentorship meet-and-greet programs often.